Ancient Order of United Workmen: Formation

-The Supreme Lodge structure was abolished in 1929, replaced by a congress.
+Dissolution

 In 1952 the AOUW dissolved and each state affiliate was left to decide its fate.
-In Massachusetts the state society merged into the New England Order of Protection.
+In Massachusetts, the state society merged into the New England Order of Protection.
 In North Dakota the affiliate became the Pioneer Mutual Life Insurance Company, while in Texas the group simply went into receivership.
 Only the affiliate in Washington state kept the Order active and under its original name.
 In 1979 the Washington-based Order had 3,000 members, published a AOUW Emblem and met in a "supreme lodge" biennially.

-Membership was originally restricted to whites, but this was rescinded at some point.
-The religious aspects of the Orders ritual was removed in 1932.

-Upchurch was a freemason, and incorporated various traditions of freemasonry including local "lodges" (branches), regalia and initiation ceremonies.

 The Ancient Order of United Workmen of North Dakota evolved into the Pioneer Mutual Life Insurance Company, which was taken over by American United Life Insurance Company and is now part of OneAmerica.

 The AOUW also had lodges in Canada set up by John Milne, a banker and mayor of Essex, Ontario.
 The assets and operations of the Ancient Order of United Workmen of Ontario were acquired by the Independent Order of Foresters in 1926.

+Symbols

+Upchurch was a freemason, and incorporated various traditions of freemasonry including local "lodges" (branches), regalia, and initiation ceremonies.
+The Supreme Lodge structure was abolished in 1929, replaced by a congress.